-If there is no difference between means in the population, then there will not be a statistically significant (p < ?) difference in my sample There is a statistically significant difference (p < ?) in means in my sample ..
-There is a difference between means in the population We pick the level of significance in the first premise according to how great a risk of error in our conclusion we can accept The Logic of Correlational Research - 2 Falsifying a correlational claim If there is a detectable difference between means in the population, then there will be a statistically significant difference (p < ?) in my sample There is no statistically significant difference (p < ?) in means in mv sample ::There is no detectable difference between means in the population The truth of the first premise depends upon using a large enough sample NOTE: The conclusion refers to DETECTABLE differences Quest for finding causes When something happens, we ask "Why?"
-We want to know what caused the event Why are we interested in causes?

-Knowing the causes frequently provides understanding Knowing causes empowers us to intervene These two tend to go together Why do these barrels produce better beer?
+Avoid Confirming the Consequence • What about this argument?
+If there is a difference between means in the popul ion, than were will be a static acally significant difference in my sa. of the same ..There is a diπerence between means in the population • It is INVALID The Logic of Correlational Research - 2 Falsifying a correlational claim If there is a (detectable) difference between means in the population, then there will be a statistically significant difference in my sample There is no statistically significant difference in means in my sample :.There is no (detectable) difference between means in the population • The truth of the first premise depends upon using a large enough sample Quest for finding causes • When something happens, we ask "Why?"
+We want to know what caused the event Why are we interested in causes?Knowing the causes frequently provides · Knowing causes empowers us to intervene • These two tend to go together -Why do these barrels produce better beer? " Learning the reason is more hops provides understanding